 Remote Relay Unit

 The Remote Relay Unit (RRU) is used at remote locations when it is desirable to control several large loads such as second service panels, hot tubs, electric furnaces or electric boilers by simply running low-voltage wire loads to the remote location instead of trying to run high-voltage, high-current wires back to the demand control unit.
+Please note: The following steps should be performed by a licensed electrician.

 The RRU contains: